Key Takeaways

 The 56th GST Council, in September 2025, collapsed the four-rate system into a cleaner two-slab structure.
 The changes took effect from September 22, 2025, and have now run for two quarters.
 If your business is still using old rates on invoices, this guide walks through what the current structure looks like and where the common products landed.

 Looking for expert help with GST 2.0 rate mapping and invoicing support for Indian small businesses?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 The Old Structure vs the New